a

 Living allowance

-Living allowance is due in accordance with payment plan that will be sent out during June with.
+Living allowance is due in accordance with payment plan that is sent out during the month of June.
 The payment plan

 mostly follows payment from the Statens Lånekasse for education, with some displacement.
 Last